havardox/Marciplier/README.md

 ## How to Use

-Here's a simple example of how to use Marciplier to convert a MARCXML file to JSON:
+Here's a simple example of how to use Marciplier to convert a MARCXML file to JSON format:

 ```python
 from marciplier.utils import download_file, extract_archive